dominiccalleja/BayesCalc-archive/README.md

 As we expand our developer base we will add some communtiy rules.
 But for now, whilst the community is small we needen't worry.

 ## TODO:
-- BUG ---- DONT KNOW method is returning weird answers
+-[FIXED] BUG ---- DONT KNOW method is returning weird answers

 - Impliment generation of Question DB entry confusion matrix and history.
 Generation of ID, and forward processing.
 Maybe this would be better in JS? but harder to impliment.
 - Impliment timeline generator